-Chiropractors virtually never see patients for treatment of sexually transmitted diseases; however, in a typical year, at least 28% of practitioners make a diagnosis of each of the conditions listed below
+Chiropractors virtually never see patients for treatment of sexually transmitted diseases; however, in a typical year, at least 28% of practitioners make a diagnosis of each of the conditions listed.

-Data for sexually transmitted diseases appear in Table 9.11.
+Data for sexually transmitted diseases appear in Table 8.11.

 Psychoneuroimmunology has revealed that there is an interrelationship between the central nervous system and immunity.
-This is consistent with chiropractic philosophy and paradigm as presented in Chapter 1 of this report.
+This is consistent with chiropractic philosophy as presented in Chapter 1 of this report.
 Many HIV/AIDS patients employ numerous strategies to maintain or prolong their lives; some choose chiropractic care in support of their general health and/or as part of their treatment plans.
 Chiropractic co-management of HIV/AIDS and other sexually transmitted diseases primarily consists of adjusting concomitant subluxations and providing specific nutritional advice and/or support.
-As indicated in Chapter 10 (Table 10.13), 89% of chiropractors provide nutritional counseling or recommend nutritional supplementation.

-Sexually Transmitted Diseases quency Nonsublux -based Diagnosis (yes) Ma Referral 0 1 Never ) → 4 2 3 4 Routinely Not treated Treated solely Co- managed (yes) Hepatitis B 0.3 Virtually never 31.3% 82.7% 2.6% 14.8% 62.4% Herpes II 0.3 Virtually never 29.6% 80.7% 2.8% 16.5% 63.0% HIV/AIDS 0.3 Virtually never 27.8% 76.2% 1.2% 22.6% 62.3% Other sexually transmitted disease 0.2 Virtually never 29.9% 86.4% 1.0% 12.6% 68.0%
+Sexually Transmitted Fre quency Non- sublux- Management Referral (yes) Disease 0 1 Never 2 3 4 Routinely based diagnosis (yes) Not treated Treated solely Co- managed Hepatitis B 0.3 Virtually never 31.3% 82.7% 2.6% 14.8% 62.4% Herpes II 0.3 Virtually never 29.6% 80.7% 2.8% 16.5% 63.0% HIV/AIDS 0.3 Virtually never 27.8% 76.2% 1.2% 22.6% 62.3% Other sexually transmitted disease 0.2 Virtually never 29.9% 86.4% 1.0% 12.6% 68.0%

-Table 9.11 Sexually Transmitted Diseases
+Table 8.11 Sexually Transmitted Diseases

-Please refer to page 101 for an explanation of management and referral categories.
+\ Please refer to page 98 for an explanation of management and referral categories.

-Eye, Ear, Nose and Throat
+Eye, Ear, Nose, and Throat Conditions

 Sinus conditions and dizziness or vertigo are sometimes seen in chiropractic practice.
-Forty-seven percent and 52%, respectively, of practitioners diagnose these conditions in the majority of these cases they see.
-Thirty percent of chiropractors act as sole providers treating their patients with sinus conditions, and 26% act as sole providers to their patients with dizziness or vertigo; 59% and 66%, respectively, co-manage these conditions with other providers.
+Forty-seven percent and 52%, respectively, of practitioners diagnose these conditions in the majority of the cases they see.
+Thirty percent of chiropractors act as sole providers to their patients with sinus conditions, and 26% act as sole providers to their patients with dizziness or vertigo; 59% and 66%, respectively, co-manage these conditions with other providers.
 Most other pathologies of the eyes, ears, nose, or throat are virtually never seen in chiropractic practice.

-Data for eye, ear, nose, and throat conditions appear in Table 9.12.
+Data for eye, ear, nose, and throat conditions appear in Table 8.12.